LATEST COVID-19 DEVELOPMENTS:

 * There were four new overseas acquired cases in hotel quarantine; two each in Victoria and Queensland.

 * The national death toll is 910: Victoria 820, NSW 56, Tasmania 13, WA 9, Queensland 7, SA 4, ACT 3 (Two Queensland residents who died in NSW have been included in the official tolls of both states).

 GLOBAL CORONAVIRUS NUMBERS:

-Data current as of 1700 AEDT on January 18, taking in federal and state/territory government updates, Johns Hopkins Coronavirus Resource Centre figures.
+Data current as at 1800 AEST on June 22, taking in federal and state/territory government updates and Johns Hopkins Coronavirus Resource Centre figures.

 Australian Associated Press